 All calls are encrypted and private between buyer and seller.

-Compared to traditional premium rate numbers EagleDial is both cheaper and easier.
+Compared to traditional premium rate numbers, EagleDial is both cheaper and easier.
 This enables professionals who do consultations by phone or video to keep more of what they earn.

-They also have no fixed fees and payouts are faster than their traditional counterparts.
+They also have no fixed fees, and payouts are faster than their traditional counterparts.

 “We are proud to be the world’s first supplier offering pay-per-minute for audio and video calls with integrated pay solution, and a web-based solution,” concludes Von Beetzen.

 Visit the EagleDial website for more information on how to get paid to receive calls.